klavinslab/aquaverse/docs/protocol_developer/table.md

                         .end_table
 ```

-Note that `parrot_tab` will not have access to the plasmid volumes unless it is generated after `record_volume_tab` has already been shown.
+Note that `parrot_tab` will not have access to the plasmid volumes unless it is generated after `record_volume_tab` has already been shown above.

 Suppose we filled in the input `Table` with the following values